 A project of GlobeMed

-GlobeMed at UW partners with WDA in Phnom Penh, Cambodia to support health education and sanitation programs in surrounding rural villages
+GlobeMed at UW partners with WDA in Cambodia to support the human right to health by working to provide clean water for communities.

 Who We Are // GlobeMed at the University of Washington

 Founded in 2011, GlobeMed at the University of Washington partnered with the Women's Development Association in Phnom Penh, Cambodia.
 Together, they work to share knowledge in collaborative communities, to strengthen health systems.

 Our Partner // Women's Development Association, Phnom Penh, Cambodia

 The Women's Development Association (WDA) was founded in Phnom Penh, Cambodia in 1994 by three Cambodian women in a Thai refugee camp for the sole purpose of restoring the human rights that had been denied to them during the Khmer Rouge.
 Over time their mission has evolved to include vocational training, health education and helping women and children escape the rampant sex trafficking plaguing the country.
 WDA wants to see poor and vulnerable people able to solve their own problems, to seek proper health services by themselves, and to apply prevention techniques to improve the health of their family.
 GlobeMed at the University of Washington partnered with WDA in the fall of 2011.

 Our Project // $8,000 to Equip Four Schools with Eight Water Filtration Systems